muratk3n/thirdwave/en/README.md

 ---

 Not everything needs to be fun, or "visibly fun" as seen from outside.
-Electricity is fun and interesting, there can be sparks, current, voltage wooohooo!
+Electricity is fun and interesting, there are sparks, current, voltage wooohooo!
 But it is an inefficient way of delivering energy.

-Gases are better.
-If we keep banging on the "fun stuff", we are making a pedagogical mistake, plus might burden, condemn the next generation to inefficient, bizarre solutions.
+If we overly focus on the "fun stuff", we are making a pedagogical mistake, plus might burden / condemn the next generation to inefficient, bizarre solutions.

 ---